 - Start from the most expensive debt, then move to pay off the less expensive.

 We all should have a “peace of mind” saving fund that allows us to take care of anything that may happen in terms of emergencies.

-While the amount necessary to provide peace of mind varies from person to person, the recommended amount to have in an emergency fund is 3 times your monthly expenses.
+The amount necessary to provide peace of mind varies from person to person.
+In fact, the recommended amount to have in an emergency fund is three times your monthly expenses.

-If you don’t have an emergency fund that covers three months’ worth of expenses for your family, your lump sum should go to the emergency fund before you make any purchase.
+If you don’t have an emergency fund that covers three months’ worth of expenses for your family, your lump sum should go to the emergency fund before you make any purchases.

-3. Apply the Extra Money Towards Your Financial Goals
+3. Apply the Extra Money Towards Your Goals and Dreams

 Once you are debt free and have a nifty emergency fund, you can finally use the money towards your goals and dreams, including buying things, saving for college, or saving for a down payment on a house you’d like to buy.

 Don't have financial goals yet?
 Read more about how to set smart financial goals for yourself and your family.

 Many options are available for investing a large lump sum of money, and before you choose any particular form of investment, you need to consider the risks and advantages of each opportunity.
 Is your attitude toward risk low, medium, or high?
 Do you want capital growth or income, or a bit of both?
 What are your plans for the future: retire early, start your own business, or start a family?

 All of these factors and many more have a big impact on which investment choices would be ideal for you.
 If you have a big sum of money and no idea which way to go to invest it, I recommend you talk to your financial advisor.